sysall/SOLIDITY-TUTORIAL/README.md

-# Basic Sample Hardhat Project
+# My First Hardhat Project

 This project is a web app that will allow you to create an on-chain mechanical keyboard, view other users' keyboards, and send an ETH tip to your favorites!